mixmesh/keydir/demo/README.md

 -----END PGP PUBLIC KEY BLOCK-----
 ```

-Using bogus fingerprint results in an error message:
+Using a bogus fingerprint results in an error message:

 ```
 $ BODY='{"fingerprint": "FEEDBABEFF"}'